How to ask for help on the Internet (and get it)

 Include specific error messages and steps.
 Whoever is answering your question can't read your mind, so you need to provide them the information they need to answer the question, ideally on the first try.
 Sometimes you don't know what information is relevant, and that's okay--especially when you're first learning.
 The more information you can give, the more likely it is that your helper will recognize what's wrong.

 You've been conditioned through years of experience to ignore popups and error messages because if you just close the little window, you can usually get back to what you're doing.
 But when you're asking for help, those error messages and popups can be crucial.
+Take a screenshot (Windows/Mac) or copy the text of the error message to make it easier for others to know exactly what went wrong.

 Be available.
 Don't ask your question, then shut your laptop and walk away.
 Particularly if you're asking for help on Slack.
 The person answering your question is making themselves available to you, and it's courteous to do your best to reciprocate.
 If you are being helped, prioritize responding to the person helping you.